02 Aug What is the Difference Between Heroin vs Fentanyl?

 But heroin isn’t an easy thing to harvest.
 Dealers have to grow it, cut it, export it, and then sell it.
 There’s a lot that goes into heroin production.
 Point is, if they found a drug that had the same effect as heroin and was easier to transport, stronger (meaning they could transport less for more income), and easier to produce, don’t you think they’d quickly introduce it to the streets?

 But fentanyl in its purest form (meaning synthesized in a lab and regulated by the FDA) is actually a prescription meant for late-stage cancer patients.
 They’re the stronger-than-morphine drug that acts as a blanket on (and this is often the case) most people’s last days.
-Now replicate this incredibly powerful opioid in a bootleg street lab and you have what could be considered a lethal poison on the streets.
+Now replicate this incredibly powerful opioid in a bootleg street lab, where a lethal dose is measured in micrograms, and you have what could be considered a lethal poison on the streets.
 Would it terrify you if we told you that fentanyl production has progressed to a point where it’s being used in fake prescription pills?
 Well, that’s now a reality.
 And people are overdosing from it without even knowing it’s in their drugs.

 What’re the differences between opiates and opioids?